walnuthq/madara-docs/docs/quickstart/use_appchain.md

   * Location of the account file
 * Appchain name
   * Used value: `MADARA_DEVNET`
-  * This is the name our our Appchain.
+  * This is the name of our Appchain.
 Accounts for this chain are created under this name.
 * Account name
   * Used value: `account-for-guide`
   * This is the same name as was used above.